 For both Black History Month and her birthday, we honor Rosa Parks

-Yesterday, on February 4th, the world celebrated the birthday of the late Rosa Parks.
+Today, February 4th, the world celebrates the birthday of the late Rosa Parks.
 Referred to by many as the first lady of civil rights, Parks was an instrumental figure in the fight for justice and equality.
+She was the catalyst for an important movement that we still recognize and remember today.

 On December 1st, 1955, Parks set off a ripple in history.